-Renewing wedding vows can be a meaningful, touching, revivifying ceremony for you and your children, family and friends.
+Renewing wedding vows can be a meaningful, touching, and revivifying ceremony for you and your children, family, and friends.
 As a married couple, it is a time to pause and reflect on where you have been and where you are going.

 Vow renewals are usually conducted by clergy since they are generally more spiritual and not official in nature.
 However, if you have a warm hearted friend who is a judge or a ship’s captain—that could work nicely as well.
 Unlike weddings, no legal paperwork is needed for a renewal of vows.